kelreeeeey/yap/content/Reading npy files in Odin.md

 >
 > I also wanna be corrected if I am wrong.
 >
+> There will be bunch of senteces that might be confusing to You due to grammars.
+I'm so sorry,
+> I am trying, yk, born in non-spekaing english country sometimes sucks.
+>
 > AND PLEASE DO NOT USE THIS IN ANY OF YOUR PRODUCTION!, duh?!

 I already did decode the `.npy` files in my repo [python-numpy-npy-in-odin](https://github.com/kelreeeeey/python-numpy-npy-in-odin),